MARK STEPHENS

 Marks story -- pic 1

 Five years later I had my earliest experience with both teaching and yoga.
-I had started tutoring in a special education classroom (with developmentally delayed children), which ignited a passion for learning and teaching that has grown stronger ever since, even as I dropped out of school after 8th grade.
-That same year, after a variety of experiences, including some involving medicinal plants, that sparked deep curiosity about the nature of nature and consciousness, a friend gave me Alan Watts’ The Book: On the Taboo Against Knowing Who You Are, turning me onto Eastern philosophy, meditation, and ideas about yoga.
+I had started assisting in a special education classroom (with developmentally delayed children), which ignited a passion for learning and teaching that has grown stronger ever since, even as I dropped out of school after 8th grade.
+That same year, after a variety of experiences, including some involving medicinal plants, sparked deep curiosity about the nature of nature and consciousness, a friend gave me Alan Watts’ The Book: On the Taboo Against Knowing Who You Are, turning me onto Eastern philosophy, meditation, and ideas about yoga.
 At 16, I found a yoga book by Richard Hittleman and started playing around with the asanas.
 Two years later, after passing a special test (CHSPE) to gain admission to college, I was tutoring college students in math and philosophy while using B.K.S.
 Iyengar’s Light on Yoga to dive more deeply into yoga practices.
 Teaching and yoga, although largely separate, were pulsating in my heart and bodymind.
-So were other things, particularly matters of social injustice in the extremely conservative and racist region where I lived in the Upper Mojave Desert, drawing me to volunteering in a local ACLU project to make the local law enforcement agency accountable for its often excessive violent actions as well as organizing on the local community college campus around matters of affordable education.
+So were other things, particularly matters of social injustice in the extremely conservative and racist region where I lived in the Upper Mojave Desert, drawing me to volunteering in a local ACLU project to make the local law enforcement agency accountable for its often excessive violent actions, as well as organizing on the local community college campus around matters of student empowerment and support resources.

 Returning to Santa Cruz to study at the University of California campus there, yoga quickly faded as I concentrated on my studies and political activism on campus and in the local community.
 As a teaching assistant in the Community Studies department, I again enjoyed facilitating learning.
-I also enjoyed all sorts of sports and outdoor adventure, from basketball and ultimate Frisbee to downhill and cross-country skiing, rock climbing, and triathlons.
-After graduating with highest honors, I went to L.A. to work on environmental issues for a few years, gaining my first experience in teaching others how to do activist community organizing.
-With one foot firmly grounded in that work, I stepped the other back into academia for seven years of post-graduate studies in comparative and historical sociology at UCLA, and worked at night teaching at L.A.
+I became active in local Santa Cruz community organizing and politics, interned with a County supervisor and City mayor, and worked on a broad array of issues.I also enjoyed all sorts of sports and outdoor adventure, from basketball and ultimate Frisbee to downhill and cross-country skiing, rock climbing, and triathlons.
+After graduating with highest honors in Community Studies and Sociology, I went to L.A. to work on environmental and social justice issues, gaining my first experience in teaching others how to do activist community organizing.
+With one foot firmly grounded in that work, I eventually stepped the other back into academia for seven years of graduate school in comparative and historical sociology at UCLA, while working at night teaching at L.A.
 City College.

 My doctoral research was pretty far removed from yoga: I studied the origins and early historical development of the CIA as a case study of power at the highest levels of the American state.
 I loved the intellectual work, the research and writing, the give and take in seminars shared with amazingly smart people, and the sense that our work could matter in a world filled with conflict and contradiction.
 Yet graduate studies also highlighted the chasm between academia and the practical realities of life in L.A. amidst the raging gang wars and social conflicts, leading me to teach social studies and journalism in Compton, Watts, and later in L.A.’s high security juvenile institutions where I could work directly with young gang members.
 This led to over ten years working at the intersection of the education and juvenile justice systems as a teacher, administrator, policy advocate and executive management consultant, as a strategic planning and resource development consultant, and to joining the inaugural board of directors of the Watts-based Community Self-Determination Institute, where I focused on organizational development.